Dr Tracey Bjorkman

 1993 - Dr Frank Gardner

-1994 - Dr John McGrath, research into schizophrenia, genetic and non-genetic causes.
-Currently is QCMHR Research Director, Developmental Neuromiology and Epidemiology.
-Won Premier's Award for Medical Research 2002, in 2003 awarded a Qld Smithsonian Fellowship.
+1994 – Dr John McGrath, research into schizophrenia, genetic and non-genetic causes.
+He is Queensland’s Centre for Medical Health Research Director, Developmental Neurobiology and Epidemiology.
+Dr McGrath won the Premier’s Award for Medical Research in 2002 and in 2003 was awarded a Queensland Smithsonian Fellowship.

 1997 - In order to incorporate the research being undertaken by the LMR, the name "Lions Kidney & Medical Research Foundation to "The Queensland & Northern New South Wales Lions Medical Research Foundation".